Kate Anderson

 2021 U.S. C3E Social, Economic, & Policy Innovation Award Winner

-Prior to this role, Anderson was Chief of Staff for Energy Systems Integration; she supported operations and strategic planning activities focused on power systems, energy security and resilience, systems analysis, and decision science.
-She coordinated energy justice activities across NREL, developing strategies to imbed equity in all phases of NREL’s work, from research through deployment.
-Before taking on the Chief of Staff position, Anderson was a Senior Engineer and Manager of the NREL Modeling and Analysis Group.
-Her team developed tools and provided techno-economic modeling and analysis to support energy deployment decisions for federal, state, and local governments, tribes, universities, and industry partners.
-Anderson served as the Program Lead for the development of NREL’s REopt model, employed by over 50,000 users to evaluate cost-optimal selection and sizing of energy systems and inform clean energy deployment worldwide.
+Prior to these roles, Anderson was NLR’s Strategy Lead and Chief of Staff for Energy Systems Integration where she supported operations and strategic planning activities focused on power systems, energy security and resilience, systems analysis, and decision science.
+Before taking on the Chief of Staff position, Anderson was a Senior Engineer and Manager of a modeling and analysis group, developing tools and providing techno-economic analysis to support energy deployment decisions for federal, state, and local governments, tribes, universities, and industry partners.
+Anderson served as the Program Lead for the development of NLR’s REopt model, employed by over 50,000 users to evaluate cost-optimal selection and sizing of energy systems and inform clean energy deployment worldwide.
 She also led research on quantifying the value of resilience and incorporating this value into investment decisions.
-During her time at NREL, Anderson’s work led to two software records for REopt and REopt Lite.
+During her time at NLR, Anderson’s work led to two software records for REopt and REopt Lite.
 In 2019, she was an R&D 100 Award nominee for REopt Lite, and in 2020, she was recognized by the U.S. Department of Energy’s Women @ Energy STEM Rising program.
+In 2022, she was recognized as a DOE Oppenheimer Science and Energy Leadership program fellow, and in 2024 as an NLR Distinguished Member of Research Staff.

 Anderson has a PhD in Advanced Energy Systems from the Colorado School of Mines, an MS in Renewable Energy Science and Technology from Loughborough University, an MBA in Management of Technology from the University of New Mexico, and a BS in Aerospace Engineering from MIT.